 Fixing a deal for buy to let landlords

 On the buy to let front, landlords were hit hard over the last year.
 Many landlords looked to sell off their properties as they became less profitable.
-Unfortunately, many of these changes were short sighted; making life more difficult for smaller landlords won’t mean first time buyers can magically afford to get on the property ladder, because a reduction of rental stock could mean a price increase.
+Unfortunately, many of these changes were short-sighted.
+Making life more difficult for smaller landlords won’t mean first-time buyers can magically afford to get on the property ladder.
+This is because a reduction of rental stock could mean a price increase.
 Tenants need affordable rents, but if the buy to let market gets smaller whilst demand from tenants remains the same, there could be trouble.

 Commercial and development finance in 2018

 If we take a look at the commercial property and mortgage market in 2017, we can see the clear resilience of the UK market.
 Savvy investors will always find ways to take advantage of situations that others shy away from.
 For example, in the last year, commercial property investment from foreign investors has reached record highs, as people take advantage of the Pound being weak.

 There’s no denying that the UK market is resilient.
 As a location, the UK appeals to visitors from around the world on every front from lifestyle to business; those with Brexit fears should be comforted about the huge investment from Asia in 2017.
 Britain is – and will remain – a global business centre.